Evamel/Exercice-Cadavre-Exquis-Eva/README.md

 What could he do?Leave the store quickly before the police arrived?
 Apologize?
 The rabbit was **confused.**..The rabbit had just realized the horror he had committed.

-The whole store was looking at him in horror.

-What could he do?Leave the store quickly before the police arrived?
-Apologize?
-The rabbit was confused...

 ![nom](https://mvistatic.com/photosmvi/2018/10/19/P18442522D3554178G.jpg)